2 Methods

 2.6 Rank Aggregation

-To select the best algorithm, we implemented a two-stage rank aggregation procedure using the Genetic Algorithm.
+To select the best algorithm, we implemented a two-stage rank aggregation procedure using the Genetic Algorithm (Pihur et al. 2009).
 First, we ranked all workflows based on per-class F1-scores, balanced accuracy, and kappa to see which workflows performed well in predicting all five histotypes.
 Then, we took the ranks from these three performance metrics and performed a second run of rank aggregation.
 The top 5 workflows were determined from the final rank aggregation result.

 2.7 Gene Optimization